Futureproof

 Proper revenue recognition prevents overstating current performance.
 A company that collects $1M in annual subscriptions hasn't "earned" $1M yet.
 It's earned $1M/12 each month as it delivers the service.

 The difference between cash collected and revenue recognized sits on the balance sheet as deferred revenue, a liability representing service you still owe.
+When building a pro forma income statement, apply proper revenue recognition to each contract to project accurate monthly revenue.

 ASC 606 Standard